labs4capella/python4capella/README.md

 You can refere to the plugin documentation for usage reference.
 The documentation is accessible by using the Help > Help contents menu from Capella, then on the right tree, you can select Python4Capella.

-# Errors in provided scripts
+# False errors in provided scripts

 If you open provided scripts, you will notice some errors in them.
 Those errors can be ignored.
 They are related to the use of EASE that allows access to Java objects with the PyDev editor.